Estimated reading time: 11 minutes

 - How We Designed Our Budget Step 7– Balancing

 - How We Designed Our Budget Step 8– Knowing our Coupon Savings

 - How We Designed Our Budget Step 9– Reading Our Bills

 - How We Designed Our Budget Step 10– Projected Expenses

 Percentages May 2018

 Our savings of 31.79% include investments as well as any savings for this month based on the income of $8,788.66.

-We put money away for the projected expenses for things that need to be paid for in the coming months.
+We put money away for the projected expenses for things that need to be paid in the coming months.

-The other categories were fairly normal this month, even if the Life Ratio is a little high and close to the maximum.
+The other categories were reasonably standard this month, even if the Life Ratio is a little high and close to the maximum.

-All of the categories took 100% of our income which shows that all the money we earned for the month is accounted for.
+All categories took 100% of our income, showing that all the money we earned for the month was accounted for.